LevManzhai/Restaurant-Table-Booking-System/README.md

 - Responsive web design
 - Attention to detail

-**Perfect for**: WebRise Development portfolio, demonstrating full-stack readiness without requiring backend infrastructure.

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

 ## License

 MIT License - Free to use for portfolio and learning purposes.